 reading period, The period between two consecutive validated meter readings for a basic meter distribution supply point (see clause 2.6.1(a)).

 reference reading, The validated meter reading obtained on the end date of a reading period (see clause 2.6.1(a)).

+Register of Weather Related Information is an industry reference document that specifies which weather station data must be used for the purposes of these Procedures.

 registration end date, in relation to a transfer request which nominates a retrospective transfer date as the proposed transfer date, means the last date that the Market Participant who delivered the transfer request wishes to be registered in the metering register as the FRO for the supply point to which that transfer request relates.